xemonix0/Cherry-Doom/README.md

 Most of Nugget Doom's features come from other sources, like source ports and mods; the initial implementations for some are **ported from (p.f.)** said sources, while others are just **inspired by (i.b.)** them.
 These acknowledgements are included in the feature lists below, but keep in mind that some are missing.

+A few settings are labeled as _**CFG-Only**_: they can only be toggled by editing `nugget-doom.cfg`.
+For these settings, their internal variable names are provided alongside the label as guidance.

 ### General

 - **Selection of widescreen ratios** in the setup menu itself [i.b.
 Crispy Doom]
 - **Gamma Correction slider ranging from 0.50 to 2.0 in steps of 0.05**
+- Toggle for **Gamma Correction key cycling**, through either original or extended gamma levels (CFG-Only: `gammacycle`)
 - **Screen Wipe Style** selection (**Warning**: _"Seizure"_ might legitimately be seizure-inducing, use with caution)
 - _**Disable palette tint in menus**_ setting [i.b.
 Crispy Doom]
 - _**Field of View**_ setting [p.f.
 Doom Retro]